Master of Arts in Nonprofit Management and Leadership

 The School of Social Work participates in several interdisciplinary certificate programs.
 Students may meet some of the requirements for these certificates through their MSW program of study, but should plan one or more semesters of additional study beyond the MSW for their completion.
 Certificates are considered a supplement to the MSW program of study and do not take precedence in the curriculum planning process.
 The School of Social Work does not control the scheduling of non-social work certificate courses.

-The Gerontology Center at the University of Georgia offers a graduate program of study in gerontology, awarding students the Graduate Certificate of Gerontology.
+The Institute of Gerontology at the University of Georgia offers a graduate program of study in gerontology, awarding students the Graduate Certificate of Gerontology.
 The program is interdisciplinary and contains sufficient flexibility to permit students to tailor the focus of the certificate work to their particular interests.
 The curriculum consists of 18 semester credit hours of graduate level courses.
 Twelve of these credits must be taken from four categories of: Biology/Physiology, Psychology, Sociology, and research or practicum.
 In addition, Seminar in Aging (GRNT 6000) is required for the certificate.
-An application and detailed booklet may be obtained from the Gerontology Center at (706) 542-3954 or from Dr. Anne Glass at the Institute of Gerontology in the College of Public Health at (706) 425-3222 or email@example.com. www.geron.uga.edu/pdfs/gradcertgrnt.pdf
+An application and detailed booklet may be obtained from the Institute of Gerontology at (706) 542-3954 or email@example.com, or from Dr. Anne Glass at in the College of Public Health at (706) 425-3222 or firstname.lastname@example.org.

 The Certificate in Nonprofit Management is for graduate students in majors other than the Master of Arts in Nonprofit Organizations who complete four of the core courses in the nonprofit curriculum.
 This certificate program will help meet the need for understanding the nonprofit organizations that provide employment for many graduates.
 The program consists of a minimum of 4 courses of 3 semester hours each, drawn from the core courses of the Master's degree curriculum of the Institute.
 For more information, contact Kat Farlowe, Assistant Graduate Coordinator, firstname.lastname@example.org, or (706) 542-5461 or Institute for Nonprofit Organizations website.